+If we are going to talk about the latest Internet law developments in October 2018, we have to talk about sales tax first.
 Can states collect sales tax for online transactions from companies that don’t have a physical presence in the state in question?
 This simple question has produced decades of litigation and debate.
 The Supreme Court finally stepped in to settle the matter in 2018 in a case known as South Dakota vs. Wayfair.

 Yes, states can collect such taxes.
 However, only if the collection isn’t excessively burdensome on the business in question.
 This standard effective means states must set thresholds of sales before companies must comply.
 For instance, the Supreme Court noted: